xhye2002/GetAndCleaningDataProj/CodeBook.md

----
-title: "CodeBook for the course project of Getting and Cleaning Data"
-output: html_document
----
 The code book would describe the variables, the data, and any transformations that would be performed to clean up the data

 ##Data for the Project